AdvaithD/token-airdrop-fullstack/README.md

 ### Tradeoffs

 1. I decided against working on anything backend related in the interest of time, which was instead spent working on the factory pattern using clones.
+2. There could be a significant imporovement in terms of error handling, and verbose alerts on the frontend (invalid allowance, error simulating transaction before broadcasting it etc)